Posted in on April 11, 2024

 Posted in on

 Any individual can designate an agent to exercise their rights to opt-out of (say “no” to) the sale of their data or use of their personal data for targeted advertising or profiling.
-You cannot designate an agent to exercise your...
+You may choose to use an authorized agent...
 View Article

 Posted in on